ibell/coolprop/Web/Fluids/SES36.rst

 Equation of State Reference
 ===========================
-"A Reference Equation of State for the Thermodynamic Propertiesof Nitrogen for Temperatures from 63.151 to 1000 K and Pressures to 2200 MPa",
+Unpublished report: Monika Thol, Eric W. Lemmon, Roland Span, "Equation of State for a Refrigerant Mixture of R365mfc (1,1,1,3,3-Pentafluorobutane) and Galden® HT 55 (Perfluoropolyether)",

 Transport Properties Information
 ================================
+Using ECS in predictive mode

 Surface Tension: A. P. Fröba, H. Kremer, A. Leipertz, F. Flohr and C. Meurer, "Thermophysical Properties of a Refrigerant Mixture of R365mfc (1,1,1,3,3-Pentafluorobutane) and Galden® HT 55 (Perfluoropolyether)", International Journal of Thermophysics, Volume 28, Number 2 (2007), 449-480, DOI: 10.1007/s10765-007-0178-y